 - 7.4.1 The training provider promotes strategies to enable a supportive learning environment. - 7.4.2 The training provider collaborates with other stakeholders, especially employers, to identify and support trainees who are experiencing personal and/or professional difficulties that may affect their training.
-It publishes information on the services available. - 7.4.3 The training provider ensures a culturally-safe environment for all trainees, including those who identify as Māori. - 7.4.4 The training provider recognises that Māori trainees may have additional cultural obligations, and has flexible processes to enable those obligations to be met.
+It publishes information on the services available. - 7.4.3 The training provider ensures a culturally-safe environment for all trainees, including those who identify as Māori. - 7.4.4 The training provider recognises that trainees who identify as Māori may have additional cultural obligations, and has flexible processes to enable those obligations to be met.

 - a.
 Training providers can provide a supportive learning environment by promoting strategies to maintain health and wellbeing, including mental health and cultural safety, providing professional development activities to enhance understanding of wellness and appropriate behaviours, and ensuring availability of confidential support and complaint services.
 The training provider should facilitate education about, and identification, management and support for trainees who have experienced discrimination, bullying and sexual harassment. - b.
 The training provider should consider the needs of groups of trainees that may require additional support to complete training, such as Māori trainees. - c.
 Areas for collaboration between the training provider and other stakeholders include developing processes for identifying, supporting and managing trainees whose progress or performance, health, or conduct is giving rise to concern and those trainees who experience personal and professional difficulties related to others' behaviour towards the trainee. - d.
-Māori trainees may have: - additional whānau and cultural obligations, including, for example, marae-based responsibilities and attending tangihanga of extended whānau members, and - expectations placed on them by local Māori communities, about care that the trainee may provide for them.
+Trainees who identify as Māori may have: - additional whānau and cultural obligations, including, for example, marae-based responsibilities and attending tangihanga of extended whānau members, and - expectations placed on them by Māori communities and organisations about care that the trainee may provide for them.

-Responding to these obligations may be an important dimension of the Māori trainees' wellbeing and identity.
-The engagement of the Māori trainees with their local Māori community may bring value to training providers, through enhancing its wider cultural understanding, cultural competence and local relationships.
+Responding to these obligations may be an important dimension of the trainees' wellbeing and identity.

 e.
-While training providers will need to ensure training and service requirements are fulfilled, enabling Māori trainees to respond to their cultural obligations is likely to require a flexible approach.
+While training providers will need to ensure training and service requirements are fulfilled, enabling trainees who identify as Māori to respond to their cultural obligations is likely to require a flexible approach.
 This may extend to flexible training arrangements.
 However, the training provider must ensure that it meets the accreditation standards for vocational medical training and recertification programmes.